-The Diocese of Ely Multi-Academy Trust (DEMAT) exists to enable Church of England schools to continue to achieve educational excellence through Christian based ethos and values.
-It will establish a lasting legacy of a financially and pedagogically self-sustaining organisation, enabling professionals and schools to continue to improve and evolve though collaborative support and challenge.
+DEMAT exists to enable Church of England schools to continue to achieve educational excellence through Christian-based ethos and values.
+It will establish a lasting legacy of a financially and pedagogically self-sustaining organisation, enabling professionals and schools to continue to improve and evolve through collaborative support and challenge.
 This vision statement was defined and agreed by the DEMAT Executive Board at an away day on 21 November 2016.

 DEMAT and the Diocese of Ely

-The Bishop of Ely and advising Diocesan Board of Education have previously prescribed that church schools located in the Diocese wishing to academise would be supported to do so through the provision of an umbrella Diocese of Ely Multi-Academy DEMAT (DEMAT).
+The Bishop of Ely and advising Diocesan Board of Education have previously prescribed that Church schools located in the Diocese wishing to academise would be supported to do so through the provision of an umbrella Diocese of Ely Multi-Academy Trust (DEMAT).

-Currently DEMAT is the preferred option for any church school seeking to become an academy in the diocese.
-Although DEMAT schools benefit from the security of a larger single DEMAT, operationally most also benefit from working within a Local School Collaborative.
-The DEMAT contains 30 primary schools and 1 secondary school (in opening phase).
+Currently DEMAT is the preferred option for any Church school seeking to become an academy in the Diocese.
+Although DEMAT schools benefit from the security of a larger single MAT, operationally most also benefit from working within a Local School Collaborative.
+DEMAT contains 37 primary schools and 1 secondary school (in opening phase).

-The DEMAT will work with all phases of Church Schools in the diocese (Cambridgeshire, Peterborough, West Norfolk) and one school in Suffolk.
-The DEMAT will also support any community school should such support be sought, since all schools in the diocese are members of the wider diocesan community.
-This covers a diverse geographical 1,508 square mile area comprising city, market town and rural areas.
+DEMAT will work with all phases of Church schools in the Diocese (Cambridgeshire, Peterborough, West Norfolk) and one school in Suffolk.
+DEMAT will also support any community school should such support be sought, since all schools in the Diocese are members of the wider Diocesan community.
+This covers a diverse geographical area of 1,508 square miles, comprising city, market town and rural areas.
 The region has an extreme range of socio-economic circumstance, from extreme wealth to areas with significant poverty.

-The DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy or for Church schools which are being directed to become sponsored academies by the Department of Education.
+DEMAT will act as the lead sponsor for any Church school within the Diocese of Ely who wishes to become an academy, or for Church schools which are being directed to become sponsored academies by the Department for Education.
 It will act as a vehicle for enabling the sharing of best practice and economies of scale achievable across a group of academies.

-Our school improvement approach seeks to build strong capacity to improve from within and a culture that looks outward and never stops trying to be better.
-Schools which join our DEMAT are able to help shape our work and benefit both from the support they receive and the opportunities for school improvement they are able to offer.
+Our school improvement approach seeks to build strong capacity to improve from within, a culture that looks outward, and never stops trying to be better.
+Schools which join DEMAT are able to help shape our work, and benefit both from the support they receive and the opportunities for school improvement they are able to offer.
 The behaviours we expect to see:

 - We encourage strong and capable system leaders